CERT/CC

 --log-sysfacility=NUMBER

 Set the facility that syslog(3) uses for logging messages.
-This switch takes a number as an argument; the default will be value that corresponds to LOG_USER on the system where rwreceiver is running.
-This switch will result in an error unless --log-destination=syslog is specified.
+This switch takes a number as an argument.
+The default is a value that corresponds to LOG_USER on the system where rwreceiver is running.
+This switch produces an error unless --log-destination=syslog is specified.

 --log-basename=LOG_BASENAME

-Use LOG_BASENAME in place of the application name for the files in the log directory; see the description of the --log-directory switch.
+Use LOG_BASENAME in place of the application name in the name of log files in the log directory.
+See the description of the --log-directory switch.
+This switch does not affect the name of the process-ID file.

 --pidfile=FILE_PATH